January 15th, 2017

-Always longed to go on safari—but don’t have the funds?
+Always longed to go on safari--but low on funds?
 Stop dreaming!
 Find out how to organize your own African safari on the cheap!

 You don’t have to be wealthy to experience the magic of going on a safari—you just have to start making plans!
 With so many amazing parks to choose from, the only question is, where do you want to go?